 - Electrocardiogram (to estimate state of the heart)

-Once results of all tests and investigations are ready, it is possible to establish the breast cancer stage and elaborate individual treatment plan.
+Once results of all tests and investigations are ready, it is possible to establish the stage of breast cancer and elaborate individual treatment plan.
+It is quite natural that stage 4 breast cancer treatment options will differ significantly from the treatment of early-stage breast cancer.
 Today, there are few classifications and systems of breast cancer staging, we will review all of them.

-Breast cancer stages according to TNM staging system
+Stage of breast cancer according to the TNM staging system, stages 0-4

 TNM staging system answers three main questions:

 - Where is the primary tumor located?
 What is the size of the primary tumor?

 - Has the oncologic process affected lymphatic nodes?
 If so, how many of them and where are they located?

 - Is this metastatic breast cancer?
 Has the oncologic process metastasized to remote organs and tissues?
 If so, where and to which extent?

 As a matter of fact, there are two types of TNM staging when it comes to breast cancer.
 The first one is the clinical stage.
 The clinical stage of breast cancer is based on the primary results of the non-invasive investigations and biopsy before the surgery.
 The second one is the pathologic stage, which takes into consideration pathology reports after examination of the surgically removed breast tissue and lymphatic nodes.
 Pathologic stage of breast cancer is more precise, as oncologic changes may be invisible to the naked eye, but not to the microscope.
 "T" in the TNM staging system stands for "tumor".
 This point describes the size of the initial tumor and its interrelation with nearby tissues and organs.

 "T" may be assessed in the following ways:

 - TX – size of the primary tumor cannot be determined due to objective reasons.